 In 2023, Pan Ocean continued to emphasize its strategic focus on owned and bareboat charters, enhancing its service offerings and operational capabilities in the dry bulk sector.
 This approach aligns with its commitment to sustainability and excellence in maritime logistics, further solidifying its leadership position in the industry.

 Navios Maritime Partners L.P. has strategically positioned itself within the dry bulk shipping industry, boasting a fleet of 71 vessels with a total deadweight tonnage of 9,173,758 DWT as of 2024.
-This extensive fleet underscores the company’s significant presence in the sector, although it operates a diversified portfolio that includes containerships and oil tankers, beyond just dry bulk carriers.
+According to the company’s 2023 annual report, their dry bulk operations have consistently grown, reflecting their adaptability in a fluctuating market.

 The dry bulk fleet comprises 35 Capesize, 30 Panamax, and 4 Ultra-Handymax class bulkers, demonstrating Navios Partners’ capacity to handle a wide range of bulk commodities efficiently.
 Additionally, the company’s venture into container shipping is notable, with a capacity of 215,222 TEU, highlighting its versatility and strategic expansion into various segments of maritime transport.
 The oil tanker fleet includes 11 VLCCs, further diversifying its operational capabilities and enhancing its service offerings in the global shipping market.